 During the month of February, in honor of Black History Month, the NCHSAA website will feature information about African-Americans who have made major contributions to the great tradition of high school sports in our state.
 We hope you find these both entertaining and informative.
+Our thanks to Rick Strunk, former NCHSAA Associate Commissioner, on his research into many of these articles and Championships.

 THE NORTH CAROLINA HIGH SCHOOL ATHLETIC CONFERENCE